mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-06-20-Spring-MVC-architecture.md

 1. Incoming Http request will be received by the Dispatcher servlet, which will send request URL to the HandlerMapper.<br />

 2. HandlerMapper will identify the appropriate request handler (controller) which is responsible to handle the request.
-After the HandlerMapper will send handler request details to DispatcherServlet. <br />
+After the HandlerMapper will send handler request details to `DispatcherServlet`. <br />

-3. DispactherServlet will call the respective Controller class method.<br />
+3. `DispatcherServlet` will call the respective Controller class method.<br />

-4. Controller method will process the request and will send ModelAndView object to DispatcherServlet:
+4. Controller method will process the request and will send `ModelAndView` object to `DispatcherServlet`:
-   * Model
+   * Model --> Data
-   * View
+   * View  --> Logical file name

-5. DispatcherServlet will send the view name to the ViewResolver. <br />
+5. `DispatcherServlet` will send the view name to the `ViewResolver`. <br />

-6. ViewResolver will identify the view location & extension and sends data to DispatcherServlet.<br />
+6. `ViewResolver` will identify the view location & extension and sends data to `DispatcherServlet`.<br />

-7. DispatcherServlet will give the model and view details to the view component.<br />
+7. `DispatcherServlet` will give the model and view details to the view component.<br />

 8. View component will render the appropriate view which holds the data model.<br />

-9. DispactherServlet will send back the response to the browser.<br />
+9. `DispatcherServlet` will send back the response to the browser.<br />